sherryxiaoyizhu/dev-connector-mern-stack/README.md

 #### Authorization

-- Only users that own the posts will be able to delete the posts
+- Only users that own the post will be able to delete and like that post

 ### Profile

+- Create and update user profile
 - Get current user profile
-- Create and update user profile
 - Get all profiles & profile by user ID
 - Delete profile & user
 - Add and delete experience & education from user profile